 Accredited.
 Respected.
 Recognized.

 Accreditation gives you an indication of a university’s quality and reputation.
-By attending a regionally accredited university:
+By attending an institutionally accredited university:

 - You are assured of a standard level of quality in education and services

 - Your credits will transfer to most other accredited institutions

 - Your degree will be recognized and respected by other colleges and employers

 Western Governors University is accredited by the Northwest Commission on Colleges and Universities (NWCCU), an institutional accreditation body of colleges and universities in a seven-state region that includes WGU’s headquarters of Utah.
 NWCCU provides the accreditation of many other major institutions, including the University of Washington, University of Oregon, Gonzaga University, University of Utah, and Brigham Young University, to name a few.

 WGU also has the distinction of being the only university to have received regional accreditation from four regional accrediting commissions at the same time.
 In part because of our founding by 19 state governors, who represent a wide geographic region of the United States, in 2002 WGU was simultaneously reviewed by a special committee—the Inter-Regional Accrediting Committee—comprising representatives from four regional accrediting commissions.

 "A repeat Best Value School Designee, every adult considering enrolling in an online degree program should take a close look at Western Governors University, one of the most innovative school's we've seen.
 Two things stand out, besides the very reasonable cost, and they are: competency-based learning and the overwhelmingly positive reviews this school receives from its students and graduates," University Research & Review writes in awarding WGU its exclusive Best Value School recognition.
 "This is a school for those who are focused on attaining a respected credential and are willing to dive in and go get it."